Egglemont

-Egglemont is a heritage-listed residence at 11 Cranbrook Avenue, Cremorne, North Sydney Council, New South Wales, Australia.
+Egglemont is a heritage-listed residence at 11 Cranbrook Avenue, Cremorne, New South Wales, a suburb of Sydney, Australia.
 It was built from 1916 to 1918.
 It is also known as Esslemont.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Egglemont was built in c.
 1916 / 1918 in the Californian Bungalow style with a garden typical of that period.
 It is a four bedroom house.
 In latter years the property was owned by property developer Michael and Kimberley McGurk.
 Michael McGurk was murdered outside the property in September 2009.
 The property was sold in October 2011.